Croatia Has Some of Europe’s Best Campsites: Here’s Where to Go

 Krk Premium Camping Resort is a family camp on the island of Krk.
 It can accommodate 1,300 campers.
 For those who like a little more luxurious accommodation, modern mobile homes are available.

 This campground in Croatia has a rocky 800-meter-long (2,624 feet) beach.
-If you love cycling or jogging, you will be delighted with numerous trails.
+If you love cycling or jogging, you will be delighted with the numerous trails.

 Like other high-quality camps, Krk Premium Camping Resort has tennis and mini-golf courts, bars, restaurants and a supermarket.
 Staying there can be exciting for the kids as well because the camp has a children’s playground and organized entertainment.